michaelsergio/nasm-instruction-set/interrupts.md

 * CF clear if successful, AX = file handle.
 * CF set on error AX = error code.

-note: if specified file exists it is deleted without a warning.
+Note: if specified file exists it is deleted without a warning.

 Example:
 ```nasm